 My favorite type of fat to use in pie crust achieves the best of both works.
 I prefer a combination of shortening and butter, the result is a supremely flaky, buttery crust.

-Ingredients Needed for this Food Processor Pie Crust
+Using the Food Processor for Pie Crust

 How to Make Food Processor Pie Crust